Ndblaze/DE-Zoomcamp/Project/Readme.md

-# 🚦 Los Angeles Traffic Collision Data Pipeline & Dashboard
+# 🚦 Los Angeles Traffic Collisions Data Pipeline Project

-A modern end-to-end data engineering pipeline project that ingests real-world traffic collision data from Kaggle, processes it through a cloud-based data stack, and delivers insights via an interactive dashboard in Looker Studio.

----
+This project showcases a complete end-to-end data engineering pipeline built to ingest, transform, and visualize traffic collision data in Los Angeles.
+The project utilizes modern cloud and orchestration tools including **Google Cloud Platform**, **dbt**, **Airflow**, and **Docker** to deliver a scalable and maintainable analytics solution.

 ## 🧠 Overview